What is the Precourse in Mathematics for Informatics?

 Registration

-You can register for the course on TUM-online.
+You can register for the course with this Form.
 Afterward, you will access the Moodle page of the lecture, where you can view the lecture notes and the schedule.

-For students of the Information Engineering program (and only for them): Please register via "ie-bachelor-heilbronn@in.tum.de".
+For students of the Information Engineering program (and only for them): Please register via "ie-bachelor-heilbronn(at)in.tum.de".

 At the beginning of the course, you will get an introduction to the remote use of our school computers.
 Since most school computers run UNIX operating systems, you will also receive a short UNIX crash course.
 Furthermore, you will get an overview of various websites that you will frequently use during your Informatics studies to register for lectures or download free software.